Brake System Inspection and Repair

 - A detailed written estimate with itemized parts and labor charges

-- Replacement of brake pads, rotors, wear sensors and other required parts with:
+- Replacement of brake pads, rotors, wear sensors and other required parts with high quality parts

-- Adding brake fluid and removing any trapped air caught in the brake lines
+- Topping off brake fluid and removing any trapped air caught in the brake lines

 Book Your Appointment Now!

-Come in and get a peace of mind knowing your car’s brake system will go through
+Get a peace of mind knowing your vehicle’s brake system will go through